jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

 ![SNYK-CSRF result](./Diagrams/SNYK-PathTraversal.png)

 ## Manual Code Review Findings
-Document findings from a manual code review of critical security functions identified in misuse cases, assurance cases, and threat models.

 **CWE-918:** Not being proficient in Ruby, we rely on ChatGPT for identifying vulnerabilities.
 The main issue found was the following code snippet: